Umm Al Hassam

 Umm Al Hassam (أم الحصم) (trans.
-Mother of Sea Shells) is a middle-class neighbourhood on the southern coast of Manama, which is the capital of Bahrain.
+Mother of Sea Shells) is a middle-class neighbourhood on the southern coast of Manama, the capital of Bahrain.
 The neighborhood is home to the majority of Bahrain's local Jewish community.
 It consists of a mixture of grand villas and newer apartment buildings, and is well known for its Lebanese and Indian restaurants.

-Abdulaziz Shamlan, a Bahraini nationalist leader from the 1950s and later Bahrain's Ambassador in Cairo, is one of the area's most famous ex-residents, along with the late Yousuf Abdulrahman Engineer whose house symbolizes tradition.
-Umm Al Hassam maintains its leftist traditions with the large headquarters for the National Democratic Action situated there.
+Abdulaziz Shamlan, a Bahraini nationalist leader from the 1950s and later Bahrain's Ambassador in Cairo, is one of the area's most famous ex-residents, along with the late Yousuf Abdulrahman Engineer, whose house symbolizes tradition.
+Umm Al Hassam maintains its leftist tradition as the location of the large headquarters for the National Democratic Action, the country's largest leftist political party.